 The Northern Ireland regional audit group continually evaluates services to make sure they meet standards of practice and performance.

-- Regional Audit Secretary - Dr Brona Roberts
+- Regional Audit Chair - Dr Brona Roberts

 Federation of Clinical Scientists in Northern Ireland

 The Federation of Clinical Scientists is a certificated trade union which represents the interests of Clinical Scientists.
 The Federation is responsible for the collective negotiating and representing individual members in the NHS at local, Trust and National levels and with Public Health England and NHS Blood and Transplant.
 In the Northern Ireland context this includes a seat on the Northern Ireland Trade Union Forum and Trust Trade Union Fora.

 - Northern Ireland Federation Representative - Dr Derek McKillop, Consultant Clinical Biochemist, Southern HSC Trust

 - Belfast HSC Trust Local Representative - Dr Ian Wilson, Consultant Microbiologist

 - Western HSC Trust Local Representative - Dr Alison Watt, Clinical Scientist (Virology)

 - South Eastern HSC Trust Local Representative - Mrs Ellie Duly, Consultant Biochemist

 - Southern HSC Trust Local Representative - Dr Derek McKillop, Consultant Biochemist